List of airports in Nova Scotia

 This is a list of airports in Nova Scotia.
 It includes all Nav Canada certified and registered water and land airports, aerodromes and heliports in the Canadian province of Nova Scotia.
 Airport names in italics are part of the National Airports System.

 List of airports and heliports

+Halifax Stanfield is classified as an international airport by Transport Canada.

 The list is sorted by the name of the community served; click the sort buttons in the table header to switch listing order.